Welcome to today's edition of the Rush 24-7 podcast.

 Well, that line, I guess it's wishful think.

-Well, that line coupled with the line where I had said all three are possible.
+Well, that line, coupled with the line where I had said all three are possible, can you imagine the avalanche I got yesterday?

-I mean, I was inundated from friends, and then I went to the L Rushboard EIB net.com, the public email box, hall.
+I mean, I was inundated from friends, and then I went to the El Rushboat EIBnet.com, the public email box, and I'm sure it was tweeted all over the place.

-Then this is a godfather of conservative talk radio has taken up for Gingrich as the former speaker has taken fire from pro-Romney Republicans, but Limbaugh has also spoken out against Gingrich as Banbashing and had nice things to say about Santorum.
+Then this is a godfather of conservative talk radio has taken up for Gingrich as the former speaker has taken fire from pro-Romney Republicans.

-Just as with other conservatives who like the former Pennsylvania Senator, though Limbaugh doesn't want to waste his vote.
+Just as with other conservatives who like the former Pennsylvania senator, though, Limbaugh doesn't want to waste his vote.

 I didn't say anything about that.